openedx-unsupported/devstack/README.rst

 You will need to have the following installed:

 - make
-- python 3
+- Python 3
-- docker
+- Docker

 This project requires **Docker 17.06+ CE**.
 We recommend Docker Stable, but Docker Edge should work as well.